The Fellowship of Confessing Christians (An Introduction)

 So, I am placing that question before you, while being quite certain that hosts of other Christians across the land are asking that same question and gathering to find answers, beginning with contrite prayer and confession in the presence of the living Christ.

-My supposition is that many people within America will soon face a significant disruption to their ways of life, which will entail a great deal of personal suffering.
+My supposition is that many people within America will face a significant disruption to their ways of life, which will entail a great deal of personal suffering.

 As for any Christian who may decide to take up the cause of others who suffer unjustly due to the machinations of a willful dictator, it is imperative from a theological perspective to come to terms with what it means to suffer alongside those who suffer.